First look: Jackery Explorer 1500 Pro Portable Power Station

 Also: This backup power station could come in handy

-According to Jackery's data, a single 200W solar panel can charge the unit in 9.5 hours, with two dropping that time to five hours.
-Connect up six panels, and the unit can charge up in as little as two hours.
+According to Jackery's data, a single 200W solar panel can charge the unit in 9.5 hours, with two panels dropping that time to 5 hours.
+Connect up six panels, and the unit can charge up in as little as 2 hours.

 As for my own testing, the unit has been thrown into the back of a truck, dragged around different places, and dropped a bit roughly more than once without any ill effects.